wso2-attic/ballerina-integrator/README.md

    step="PT1M"
 ```

-- Create a file `prometheus.yml` inside `/tmp/` location.
+- Create a file `prometheus.yml` inside the `/tmp/` location.
 Add the below configurations to the `prometheus.yml` file.
 ```
    global:
      scrape_interval:     15s